squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 ###Professional Experience
 **Yale University**, Department of Italian
 >*Lector* 2015-
+>*Lecturer* 2014-2015
 >>Teaching Introductory Italian and "Food and the Italian Cultural Imagination"
->*Lecturer* 2014-2015
+>>Previous teaching includes all levels of Introductory and Intermediate Italian.